The Replaster Process

 The pool is now ready for start up.

-All material and labor are provided by Express Pool Plastering & Repairs with a two year bonding warranty on standard Plaster Finishes and a five year warranty on upgraded Plaster Finishes.
-Warranty covers any defect of materials or workmanship (pop-ups or cracks) from the date of work completion to the end of the warranty period and guarantees that plaster will be watertight and will not peel, blister or delaminate provided that the pool structure remains sound.
+All material and labor are provided by Express Pool Plastering & Repairs with a two year warranty on standard white plaster, five year applicator warranty on quartz and a seven year applicators warranty on pebble finishes.
+Warranty covers any defect of materials or workmanship (pop-ups or cracks) from the date of work completion to the end of the warranty period and guarantees that plaster will be watertight and will not peel, blister, or delaminate provided that the pool structure remains sound.

 Express Pool Plastering & Repairs is not responsible for damage to surface caused by existing pool defects (weep holes & leakers), acts of God (serious and unforeseen weather conditions following completion of work), improper filling procedures, improper start ups or third party work.